Warner Dearns: Club career

+In 2026, Dearns formed part of the Hurricanes squad that won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.

 International career

 Dearns was called for Japan on 28 October 2021 for the 2021 end-of-year rugby union internationals.
 He made his debut on 13 November in the match against Portugal.